To learn more about Yale PA Online, request information and an admissions counselor will contact you.

 Intellectual-Conceptual, Integrative, and Quantitative Abilities

-Students must be able, with or without reasonable accommodation, to measure, calculate, reason, analyze and synthesize.
-Problem solving, one of the critical skills demanded of physician associates requires all of these intellectual abilities.
+Students must be able, with or without reasonable accommodation, to measure, calculate, reason, analyze, and synthesize.
+Problem solving, one of the critical skills demanded of physician assistants, requires all of these intellectual abilities.
 In addition, students must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
 Students must be able to read, understand, and critically evaluate medical literature.
 In order to complete the Yale PA Online, students must be able to demonstrate mastery of these skills, and the ability to use them together in a timely fashion in medical problem solving and patient care.

 Behavioral and Social Attributes